U.S. deploying new force to Iraq to boost fight against Islamic State

 His critics, including Republicans in Congress, accuse Obama of moving too slowly against Islamic State, which controls large swathes of territory in Iraq and Syria and claimed responsibility for the Paris attacks.

-Republican U.S. Senator John McCain said on Tuesday the new force represented more "incrementalism" in the Obama administration's approach toward Islamic State.
+Republican U.S. Senator John McCain said on Tuesday the new force represented more "incrementalism" in the Obama administration's approach towards Islamic State.

 Carter offered few details on the new group, whose mission promises a more regular operational role for U.S. special forces than seen since the return of American troops to Iraq last year.